Waziup/WaziApps-examples/README.md

 2. Activate Github pages: Settings -> GitHub Pages -> select "Master source" and save.

 Your WaziApp is now published!
 You can see your app at the link given.
-You can then modify your WaziApp directly in github, it will be publish after a few seconds.
+You can then modify your WaziApp directly in github, it will be publish after a few seconds